 My dad knows I feel guilt very deeply and easily so after his passing, I started listing all the things I regretted.
 The last Father’s day meal I made him two weeks before his passing was shrimp tacos.
 I chose that menu because he doesn’t eat meat and only eats sea food and I was trying to think of a sea food menu that was easy and quick.
 Even though he loved it, I wish I had made him something else that took much longer to prepare and made him more dishes.
 I wish I made him steamed crab legs and broke each leg for him.
 The last restaurant I took him to was Red Lobster, and I wished I took him to a better, more fancy restaurant.
 I had planned on making him banana bread but that never happened.
 As I was feeling all the guilt, I heard my dad say how grateful he was and to not feel any guilt, that I was a wonderful daughter and treated him so well.
 Then my guilt was literally swept away.
 I know that power can only come from Heaven.

 And last night, one of my jobs was to get kimchi from the Korean market but I was at another store buying items for the funeral, when I looked at the clock and it was exactly 8 pm, the exact time when the Korean market closed.
-As I was checking out, I had a thought that I should call so at 8:03 pm I called the store.
+As a Korean, we take kimchi very seriously and need to have our kimchi with every meal, and I was so sad we wouldn’t have as great of a Korean feast we prepared, without kimchi.
+As I was checking out, I had a thought that I should call the store anyway so at 8:03 pm I called the store.
 It kept ringing and ringing and no one was picking up.
 So I asked my dad for help.
 Dad?
 Can you help me make your funeral as best as I can?
 Can you have them pick up the phone?”
 Right after my prayer, the store owner picked up the phone and said a customer was still here and she’d wait for me to get there.

 As my dad was taking his last breaths, my whole family burst into sobs.
 But for some reason, when he took his last breathe, none of us cried but felt embraced with so much comfort and peace.
 Even happiness.
 I know that was my dad helping us cope.